-The Case for Accelerated Learning: Supporting Student Success this Fall
+The Case for Accelerated Learning: Supporting Student Success

 Teaching an entire curriculum in ways that ensure all students are learning is challenging even during a typical school year.
 Last year, it was impossible!
 McKinsey & Company reports the impact of the pandemic has left students across the country with unfinished learning that, on average, amounts to four months in reading and five months in math.

 This year, teachers face a herculean task: addressing grade-appropriate content with students who are entering school significantly behind grade level.
 Reteaching months of missed curriculum is impractical, and according to a study conducted by The New Teacher Project, possibly detrimental.
 The research also suggests that “learning acceleration”—proceeding with grade-level content and providing “just-in-time” support for individual students when necessary—is more efficient and impactful.

 To effectively accelerate learning, teachers need to establish a classroom culture in which students accept where they are in the learning process, and feel safe and supported.
 A positive classroom culture is also important for building students’ confidence so they are prepared to step out of their comfort zone and take the risks necessary to learn new content.
 Brain research (and common sense) says that we can’t learn in a state of extreme stress or fear.
 That state of mind narrows our focus and induces “amygdala hijacking.”
 This term, coined by psychologist Daniel Goleman, refers to moving from the cognitive thinking brain to a “fight or flight” instinct.
 We literally don’t have the perspective to accommodate new ideas.

 This summer, to support teacher and student well-being, we launched BrainPOP Connect—a new virtual event series for educators, where we surface practical ideas for transforming classrooms into healing spaces.